 As mentioned, the greater the severity of the crime and the possible penalty for committing it, the greater the level of mens rea that the state must usually prove to convict the person charged.

 A defendant who lacks the mental capacity to form criminal intent cannot be convicted under most state laws.
 The “insanity” defense falls within this definition.

-Minors may also be considered to lack the capacity to form requisite criminal intent simply based on their youth under some state laws.
+Minors younger than 18 may also be considered to lack the capacity to form requisite criminal intent simply based on their youth under some state laws.

 The mens rea element of criminal law generally eliminates the excuse that a defendant was ignorant of the law and so should be acquitted.
-This is so because, in the U.S. legal system, a person is liable for the legal effects of intended acts.
+In the United States' legal system, a person is liable for the legal effects of intended acts.
 But, if “willfulness” is an element of a crime, meaning that the defendant knowingly and intentionally violated a law, ignorance of the law would be a defense to that element.

 Some defenses require acquittal even where the state has proven actus reus and mens rea.
 These defenses include self-defense and justifiable homicide.
 George Zimmerman’s attorneys argued to the jury that Zimmerman acted in self-defense and offered evidence that they say showed that Trayvon Martin was attacking Zimmerman when Zimmerman shot him.
 This evidence persuaded the jury that Zimmerman acted in self-defense and the jury acquitted him despite the fact that he intended to, and did, kill Martin.